Cathedral Church of St. Paul (Michigan): Significance

-St. Paul's Cathedral is a fine example of the Late Gothic Revival, an architectural style popular in the early years of the 20th century.
+St. Paul's Cathedral is an example of the Late Gothic Revival, an architectural style popular in the early years of the 20th century.
 American architects of the mid-19th century imported and re-interpreted the English Gothic Revival style, based on the visually lush details of Medieval cathedrals.
 This was the period of the Oxford Movement in England, which also influenced Episcopal clergy and congregations in the United States to commission revivals of Medieval styles.
 American architects copied the "Gothic" elements and combined them with simple building plans to create an American architectural style known as "Victorian Gothic."
 The Fort Street Presbyterian Church, built in 1876 in Detroit, is a premier example of early Victorian Gothic architecture.

 In contrast, in the early 20th century more American architects attended new schools at M.I.T. and Columbia, or traveled to France for training at the École des Beaux-Arts.
 These architects, including Ralph A. Cram, believed that Gothic architecture should be developed from, rather than simply copy, the architecture of Medieval churches.
 St. Paul's Cathedral is one of Cram's major early projects, one that defines his "Late Gothic Revival" style.

 Present use

-The current dean is the Very Reverend S. Scott Hunter, formerly Canon to the Ordinary of the Diocese of Michigan.
+The current dean is the Very Reverend Joseph C. Alsay, formerly Rector of St. Augustine of Canterbury in Oklahoma City.
 The cathedral coordinates programming with the Detroit Cultural Center.
+The Cathedral Choir School offers free music education to children in metropolitan Detroit.
+Participants frequently take part in performances by the Cathedral Choir.